arjankoning1/resonancetables/README.md

 install_resonancetables.bash
 ```

+Running the code requires the *exfortables* and *libraries* databases to be installed in your home directory.
+These can be obtained from https://nds.iaea.org/talys

 The above instructions will produce a *resonancetables* executable in the *resonancetables/bin* directory.
 The compiler and its flags can be set in either the *source/Makefile* or in *code_build.bash*.